Notification settings¶

 CodeScoring supports the ability to use custom templates for email notifications or creating Jira issues.

-Template management is available in the section Settings -> Notifications -> Templates
+Template management is available in the section Settings -> Notifications -> Templates.

 To create a new template, use a form with the following fields: